letientai299/google-foobar-2021/readme.md

 ## My Foobar experience

-I think different person might get a different set of challenges.
+I think different people might get a different set of challenges.
 It also depends on which year/month you do it.
 That said, take my opinions and experience below with a grain of salt.

-There's 5 levels, each has different numbers of problem to pass:
+There are 5 levels, each has different numbers of problem to pass:

 - Level 1: 1 problem, super easy.
 - Level 2: 2 problems, easy.